 Getting to Salt Lake City

 By Air: The Salt Lake International Airport serves as a major hub for Delta Airlines.
-It is also served by American, Frontier, JetBlue, Southwest, United and US Airways, and their affiliates in two terminals.
+It is also served by American, Frontier, JetBlue, Southwest, United, US Airways, and their affiliates in two terminals.
 As a side note, it is also host to a large art collection to make your walk through the corridors a pleasant one.

-By Rail or Bus: Local visitors will be familiar with the commuter light rail system, FrontRunner, which provides easy access into Salt Lake from points as far south as Provo and as far north as Ogden.
-Amtrak’s California Zephyr serves Salt Lake City from the San Francisco Bay area in the west and from Chicago, Illinois to the east.
+By Rail or Bus: Local visitors will be familiar with the commuter light rail system, FrontRunner, which provides easy access into Salt Lake City from points as far south as Provo and as far north as Ogden.
+Amtrak’s California Zephyr serves Salt Lake City from the San Francisco Bay area in the west and from Chicago to the east.
 Salt Lake City is also served by Greyhound Bus Lines.

 Getting to the Plaza Hotel

 Airport Transportation: The Salt Lake International Airport is literally just minutes away from downtown.
 The Salt Lake Plaza Hotel offers a complimentary shuttle for their lodging guests from the airport to their property.
 After claiming your luggage, simply call the Plaza using your cell phone.
 They will tell you which door to exit to wait for their arrival.